Shopping

 Gas grills are easier to use than charcoal grills but taste worse.
 Gas grills are incredibly simple and safe to use.
 Once you're hooked up to your propane, it's as easy as cooking on a gas range.
 However, that means there's little difference in flavor between a gas grill and a gas range.
 When you compare gas grills to charcoal grills, they're missing out on that classic smoky flavor.

 However, charcoal grills are much trickier to use.
-You need to learn the difference between direct and indirect heat and work out the precise window when the grill is at temperature for your ingredients.
+You need to learn the difference between direct and indirect heat and work out the precise window when the grill is at the right temperature for your ingredients.
 That can turn grilling from a tasty treat on a lazy afternoon into a tedious chore.

 Are smokers better than gas grills?